 Why Are Cats Terrified of Cucumbers?!

-The Risksof Scaring Cats with Objects
+The Risk of Scaring Cats with Objects, including Cucumber

 violating your cat's trust for the sake of getting a laugh can harm the bond you have with your pet, leading your feline to trust you less and feel unsafe.
 This kind of anxiety can lead a cat to stop eating and/or stop using the litter box."
-(People Pets)

-Alianess Benny Njuguna (author) from Kenya on March 29, 2018:
+Alianess Benny Njuguna (author) from Nairobi, Kenya on March 29, 2018:

 Thank you Peggy.
 I wouldn't do the same.
 In our side it is funny but not so on the side of the cat.